eik-lib/renovate-presets/README.md

 Sub modules have their dependencies updated as they are published.

-To use the preset for sub modules in a module add the following config to `renovate.json`:
+To use the preset for sub modules within another module, add the following config to `renovate.json`:

 ```json
 {